 Data is the basis for a forecasting process, and several questions should be answered before starting such a project:

 - What models can be used for prediction?

-- How accurate the results can be?
+- How accurate can the results be?

 What granularity of data is needed?

 For example, let’s consider data from each account in an income statement and process it through the machine learning model to predict the next month’s expense.
-You can start with airline expense and then run the same prediction process to generate a full income statement.
+You can start with airline expenses and then run the same prediction process to generate a full income statement.